-Judith’s journey began at her first workshop taken with Ansel Adams and Yousuf Karsh where her style of documentary photography was born.
-Since she had no desire to carry around an 8×10 view camera, found her true calling, documenting Ansel, Yousuf and the class behind the scenes.
+Her journey began with her first workshop taught by Ansel Adams and Yousuf Karsh where her style of documentary photography was born.
+Since she had no desire to carry a view camera, she found her true calling in documenting Ansel, Yousuf and the class behind the scenes.

-For the past 8 years, Judith has been teaching “the art of seeing,” specializing in perfecting photo composition to the Tibetan children in Dharamsala, India, the local school kids in China, photo classes in Mexico, Turkey and France, to her current popular “Sundays in NY” street photography workshops.
-She’s also been the primary judge on well known worldwide photo contests sponsored by Adobe, Sandisk, and Canon.
-Capitalizing on her expertise in choosing winning photos she turned that talent into critiquing images and created the popular Image Review Sessions.
+For the past 8 years, Judith has been teaching “the art of seeing,” specializing in perfecting photo composition to the Tibetan children in Dharamsala, India, the local school kids in China, photo classes in Mexico, Turkey and France, to her current popular “Sundays in NY” private street photography sessions.
+She’s also been the primary judge on well known worldwide photo contests sponsored by Adobe, Sandisk and Canon.
+Capitalizing on her expertise in choosing winning photos she turned that talent into Critiquing Images and created the popular Photo Critique Private Sessions.